Lukc/tartines-www/philosophy.md

     Our servers, computers and other devices usually have names to easily distinguish them.
 Real names.
 Not numbers or IDs.

-    You’re probably used to this, but if it looks like we’re talking about someone, maybe we’re actually talking about something.
+    You're probably used to this, but if it looks like we're talking about someone, maybe we're actually talking about something.

     Natsu and Fuyu were both servers we loved and cherished.
 May them Rest in Pieces.